 Off the Slopes

 There are plenty of off-slope activities at Okemo.
 Jackson Gore Village features the mountain coaster and snow tubing.
 Ice skating is also nearby, complete with skate rentals and DJ Dance parties on certain nights.
 For warmer après ski activities, the Spring House has an indoor pool with a water slide, hot tub and sauna.

 Holidays are special at Okemo with torchlight parades and fireworks, live music and special family events, such as magic shows and nature presentations.
 And, you can always treat the family to s’mores by the fire in the Jackson Gore lobby.

 Those wanting gourmet meals can dine at the Coleman Brook Tavern, which features Vermont-sourced ingredients.
 On the other side of the mountain, Epic restaurant offers fine lunches as well as weekend Snowcat Dining Adventure.
 Ride in a snowcat from Jackson Gore base area to Epic for a five-course feast.

 Getting There and Staying Over

 Getting to Okemo without a car is a breeze.
 From Penn Station, hop on the Amtrak Vermonter to Bellows Falls, NH or the Ethan Allen Express to Rutland, VT.
 Okemo has a shuttle service to and from these train stations.
-Book transportation when you reserve your lodging.

 Photo credits: Okemo Mountain